UoB-OOP/COMS10018-2026/guides/SETUP.md

 Once you are at the product list window, click `install` on the  `IntelliJ IDEA Ultimate Edition` entry.
 `IntelliJ IDEA Ultimate Edition` should be available in your window manager.
 Check that you can start IntelliJ without issues.
-Activate it by using the license server (http://ls-jetbrains.bris.ac.uk:8080) or by [registering for a JetBrains account](https://account.jetbrains.com/login) using your university email.
+Activate it by [registering for a JetBrains account](https://account.jetbrains.com/login) using your university email.

 Proceed to setup Java [here](INTELLIJ_JDK_SETUP.md).